JDStraughan/jdstraughan.github.io/_posts/2014-11-09-a-geeks-guide-to-walt-disney-world.md

 layout: post
 published: false
 title: "Our Walt Disney World Frequently Asked Questions"
-description: ""
+description: "My family and I are Disney fanatics.
+These are the questions most often asked by friends traveling to Walt Disney World."
-header-img: "img/header/geekdom-ping-pong.jpg"
+header-img: "img/header/EPCOT_BACKGROUND.jpg"
 image-credit:
 ---

 My family and I are Disney fanatics, Earheads, Disneyphiles, whatever you wish to call us.
-Our close friend and family already know interventions are futile; we have consumed the Mouse's Kool-Aid and we are not turning back.
+Our close friend and family already know interventions are futile; we have consumed The Mouse's Kool-Aid and we are not turning back.

 We are annual pass-holders, members of the Disney Vacation Club (DVC), and the de-facto Disney experts of our social group.
 We even bought some Disney stock.

 There are plenty of folks that have spent way more time at Disney Parks than we have, and these answers are based on my experiences at the parks with my family.
 We spend the majority of our vacation time at Walt Disney World in Orlando, Florida, however, I have also visited Disneyland in California and Disney Paris.

-Our dream is a round-the-world trip to all 5 Disney Parks in one trip.
-We'll see if that ever happens.

 Below are the questions most frequently asked of me by friends and family that are planning a trip to Walt Disney World.